 If applicable, explain the relevant resource management goals of the agencies and/or Alaska Native entities with jurisdiction over the resource to be studied.
 [Please include any regulatory citations and references that will assist in understanding the management goals.]

-Federal and state management goals for birds and mammals are described in the various FERC study requests for studies of birds and mammals for the proposed Project.
-Most of those management goals have a habitat component, in which the conservation, maintenance, or improvement of habitat is part of the overall management goal(s).
-The information developed will be necessary for identification of critically important habitats and a coordinated evaluation of Project-related habitat effects for the development of appropriate avoidance, minimization, and mitigation measures.
+To be provided by the requesting agency, Alaska Native entity, or Indian tribe.

 If the requester is a not resource agency, explain any relevant public interest considerations in regard to the proposed study.

-As the license applicant, Alaska Energy Authority (AEA) assumes that this study will be requested by resource agencies or other stakeholders during the study plan development process.
-The public is generally concerned about the loss of wildlife habitats, especially rare or sensitive wildlife habitats in Alaska.
-This study will provide a coordinated assessment of the potential loss and alteration of wildlife habitats due to construction and operation of the proposed Project.
+To be provided by requesting entity other than resource agency or Native American requester.

 Describe existing information concerning the subject of the study proposal, and the need for additional information.